arnoldboersma/vitas-dapr-workshop/docs/1-get-ready/1-2-codespaces.md

 You can run this application in a [GitHub Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace).
 This is useful for development and testing.

+>  If you cannot or want to run the workshop in a GitHub Codespace you can clone the repository, checkout the `lab` branch and open in your own DevContainer, check the vscode [documentation](https://code.visualstudio.com/docs/devcontainers/containers).

 1. Open the [vitas-dapr-workshop](https://github.com/arnoldboersma/vitas-dapr-workshop)

 2. Click the `Open in Codespaces` button